yw326/Circular-Repeats-Postprocessing/README.md

 The above command will process all the data in file `direct_index.txt` and creates a folder named `output` in which processed data are stored.
 Note that (1) file `sequence.txt` holds the DNA sequence data corresponding to the `direct_index.txt` (i.e. `direct_index.txt` is obtained by running `sequence.txt` on CRF), and (2) the type of circular repeats is specified as inverted.

 ```
-python main.py --seq_path sequence.txt --data_path index_data_dir --output_path output --is_direct true
+python main.py --seq_path sequence.txt --data_path index_data_dir --output_path output
 ```

 The above is very similar to the previous command.
 The difference is that this command aggregates the data from all the data files in the directory, and then performs processing.
+Also, the type of circular repeats is assumed to be direct since `is_inverted` is not set.

 ## Output Files